kanishkar51015/Simple-Weather-App/README.md

 # Simple-Weather-App
-A simple weather app build just using Vanilla JavaScript
+A simple weather app build using Vanilla JavaScript